calvinszeto/nba_contracts/README.md

 * How do we classify players?
 * How do we determine what players a team wants?
 Those two questions practically require their own research papers...

-Another Convenient Assumption: If a team needs a player, it will affect the market,
-    no matter their current financial situation (i.e. don't worry about cap space).

-Another Convenient Assumption: CBA changes have no additional affect on contracts
-    outside of the affect on Supply and Demand.